 Quiet city streets allow users to explore the towns along the way.
 Plainview is known as the agricultural hub of the area, and has additional opportunity for recreation in its eight city parks.
 Carley State Park and Whitewater State Park are nearby.
 Future plans include extension to Carley State Park.

 - Trail uses

 The trail offers a dual, natural surface treadway from Elgin to County Road 9 that is used for horseback riding in the summer, and snowmobiling in the winter.

 Events calendarScroll table right to see more »

 There are currently no event listings.

 Parking is available at the following trail accesses:

-- Plainview: Parking is available at the trailhead.
+- Plainview: Parking lot is at trailhead on 3rd St. SW.